zui-assembly/zui-assembly/docs/en/component/checkbox.md

 Used alone, it can indicate a switch between two states, and the content written in the label is the introduction after the checkbox button.

 <demo src="./checkbox/checkbox-base.vue" desc="Define the v-model binding variable in the el checkbox element.
-In a single checkbox, the default binding variable value will be Boolean, and the selected value will be true."></demo>
+In a single checkbox, the default value of the binding variable will be Boolean.
+If true is selected, how to set the true label and false label attributes so that the variables bound to the v-model will become their values."></demo>

 ## Disabled State